muhammad-rawjee/codepath-prework/README.md

 ##### 2. The App changes its theme depending on whether it is day or night.
 ##### 3. The App lets you see other users (Wazers) on the map with you.
 Also the other users have their own little cute emoji avatars

+### App Idea (Social Media For Surfer/Skateboarders)
+#### App Name: ShredConnect

+#### Description:
+##### ShredConnect is a dedicated social media app designed exclusively for surfers and skateboarders, creating a vibrant online community for individuals who are passionate about riding the waves and cruising on wheels.
+Whether you're a seasoned pro or just starting out, ShredConnect provides a platform to connect, share experiences, and immerse yourself in the exhilarating world of board sports.

+#### Features:

+##### 1. Profile Customization: Users can create unique profiles that showcase their skills, favorite spots, gear, and achievements.
+The app encourages creativity, allowing users to use custom backgrounds, stickers, and emojis that resonate with the surf and skate culture.

+##### 2. Feeds and Posts: Users can share their stoke by posting photos, videos, and stories of their shredding adventures.
+The app supports high-quality media uploads and offers filters and editing tools tailored to capture the essence of board sports.

+##### 3. Spot Discovery: ShredConnect features an interactive map that highlights surf breaks, skate parks, and other prime spots around the world.
+Users can tag locations in their posts, making it easier for others to discover new places to ride.

+##### 4. Challenges and Competitions: The app hosts regular challenges and contests, encouraging users to showcase their skills and creativity.
+Whether it's a video challenge or a photo contest, participants can win rewards and recognition within the community.

+##### 5. Gear Reviews: Surfers and skateboarders are passionate about their equipment.
+ShredConnect allows users to write and read reviews on boards, gear, accessories, and apparel, helping fellow riders make informed purchasing decisions.

+##### 6. Training and Tutorials: Users can access a wealth of training resources and tutorials, ranging from beginner basics to advanced techniques.
+Seasoned riders can contribute their own tutorials to help newcomers improve their skills.

+##### 7. Events and Meetups: ShredConnect promotes real-world connections by displaying upcoming local events, meetups, competitions, and workshops.
+Users can RSVP, share event details, and even coordinate their own gatherings.

+##### 8. Live Streams: For major competitions, events, or simply sharing sessions in real time, the app supports live streaming, enabling users to engage with the community in real-time through comments and reactions.

+##### 9. Community Safety: ShredConnect fosters a positive and respectful environment.
+Moderation tools and reporting mechanisms ensure that inappropriate content and behavior are promptly addressed.

+##### 10. Direct Messaging: Users can connect one-on-one with friends, fellow riders, or even their favorite professional athletes, fostering meaningful connections and networking within the board sports community.

+##### 11. Merchandise Marketplace: The app includes a marketplace where users can buy, sell, or trade boards, gear, and merchandise, creating a space for enthusiasts to find unique items.

+##### ShredConnect is more than just an app; it's a digital hub that celebrates the passion and camaraderie of surfers and skateboarders.
+It serves as a virtual gathering place, bringing together riders from around the world to share their stories, inspire others, and keep the stoke alive.
 ## Notes

 Describe any challenges encountered while building the app: